Osborne 1: Operating system

 The computer runs on the CP/M 2.2 operating system.
 A complete listing of the ROM BIOS is in the Osborne technical manual.

 Software

 The Osborne 1 came with a bundle of application software with a retail value of more than US$1500, including the WordStar word processor, SuperCalc spreadsheet, and the CBASIC and MBASIC programming languages.
-The exact contents of the bundled software varied depending on the time of purchase; for example, dBASE II was not included with the first systems sold.
+The exact contents of the bundled software varied depending on the time of purchase; for example, dBASE II was included with later systems but not with the first systems sold.